ninapavlich/django-grappelli-custom-autocomplete/README.md

 This library gives you the ability to customize the display of the grappelli FK / M2M autocomplete lookup.

+Customize the dropdown contents and preview contents in an FK Autocomplete:
 ![Screenshot of custom FK lookup](/../master/docs/screenshots/fk_selection.png?raw=true "Screenshot of custom FK lookup")

+Customize the dropdown contents and preview contents in an M2M Autocomplete:
 ![Screenshot of custom M2M lookup](/../master/docs/screenshots/m2m_selection.png?raw=true "Screenshot of custom M2M lookup")

+Improved UX for deletion on M2M:
 ![Better M2M delete display](/../master/docs/screenshots/delete_ux.png?raw=true "Screenshot of M2M delete")

 Requirements